aidanmack/android_coroutine-_livedate_architecture/README.md

 :arrow_down:

-- **LiveData** - LiveData objects can be created in the concrete Service class that implements interface for Inversion.
+- **LiveData** - LiveData objects can be created in the concrete service class that implements interface for inversion.

 :arrow_down:

 - **ViewModel** - The project uses the `ViewModel` class (part of the Android Jetpack suite of libraries) to store and manage UI - related data in a lifecycle conscious way.
-The relevant service using Inversion is injected into `ViewModel`
+The relevant service using inversion is injected into the `ViewModel`

 :arrow_down:

-- **LCE** - In most cases when an apps UI is working with HTTP data, it needs to know about 3 different states (Loading, Content, Error).
+- **LCE** - In alot of cases when an apps UI is working with HTTP data it needs to know about 3 different states (Loading, Content, Error).
 The LCE is a wrapper for the SpaceX content and reflects the states that this data could be in.

 :arrow_down: